Helianthemum: Ecology

 Helianthemum are known to form symbioses with mycorrhizal fungi.
 In the Mediterranean they are associated with Terfeziaceae, the desert truffles.
 Together, plant and fungus may have a beneficial effect on the arid local landscapes, preventing soil erosion and desertification.
 Some symbiotic pairs include Helianthemum salicifolium and the truffle Tirmania nivea, and H. guttatum and T. pinoyi.

 One of the most commonly observed mycorrhizae on Helianthemum is a member of a different family, Cenococcum geophilum.
 This fungus is not host-specific, and it often associates with oaks, as well.
 Some studies suggest that Helianthemum and oaks growing together in a habitat may "share" their mycorrhizae.

 Helianthemum are food plants for the larvae of some Lepidoptera species, such as the large grizzled skipper and the silver-studded blue.
 The leaf miners Bucculatrix helianthemi and B. regaella both feed exclusively on Helianthemum sessiliflorum, as does Coleophora eupreta.
 C. ochrea is limited to Helianthemum, and C. bilineella and C. potentillae have been observed on the genus.

 Cultivation

 Several Helianthemum species, and the numerous hybrids and cultivars derived from them, are widely grown as ornamental plants, popular in rockeries.
 A broader range of colours is available among the cultivars, including bright salmon-pink to dark red.
-They are best grown in well-drained soil in full sun, and have a long flowering period from spring to summer.
+They are best grown in well-draining soil in full sun, and have a long flowering period from spring to summer.
 Numerous cultivars have gained the Royal Horticultural Society's Award of Garden Merit: